-Enter Network Credentials On Windows 10 - Error Fix
+[FIX] Enter Network Credentials on Windows 10

-How To Fix Enter Network Credentials Access Error On Windows 10?
+How to Fix the "Enter Network Credentials" Access Error on Windows 10

-If you are a Windows user, you may have seen the 'Network Credentials' screen, a security screen that requests a username and password.
-If you have more than one PC, sharing files on other computers with the Windows operating system is a useful, but not particularly easy feature to use.
+If you have more than one PC, sharing files on other computers with the Windows operating system is a useful but not particularly easy feature to use.
 The 'Enter Network Credentials' screen appears because you cannot access shared resources on the network without entering a username and password.
-These are required to protect users' personal privacy, and so password-protected sharing over network locations is enabled by default.

-If want to access another computer, you require the login credentials of the machine on which you are accessing the folder or data.
-The sender must share those folders and set the appropriate permissions by using the username and password.
+If you want to access another computer, you require the login credentials of the machine on which you are accessing the folder or data.
+The sender must share those folders and set the appropriate permissions using the username and password.
 The receiver should also use the same username and password to log in to that computer to gain access.

 Table of Contents: